Understanding data units: KB, EB, KiB, and EiB

 Why are there two systems?

 Early computing used base-2 for memory alignment efficiency.
-Storage manufacturers later adopted base-10 for marketing simplicity (e.g., labeling a drive as bytes instead of bytes for TiB).
+Storage manufacturers later adopted base-10 for marketing simplicity (e.g., labeling a 1 TB drive as 1012 bytes instead of 1.0995×1012 bytes for TiB).

 Which system should I use?